Marketing Intermediate Updated 2026-03-22

 Is contextual marketing effective without cookies?

-Yes — it’s actually designed for a cookieless world.
+Yes.
+It’s actually designed for a cookieless world.
 Contextual targeting never relied on cookies.
 It analyzes page content and environment to determine relevance.
 That’s why it’s seeing a major resurgence.

 What tools support contextual marketing?